Princess Form Princess and the Pea Disney

 I don't remember if this was review request or not, but either way it is an honest review.

-not bad but lacking flavor. i think the ideal audience is probably a white lady who loves fantasy but mostly just reads mercedes lackey and anne mccaffrey, with maybe a little robin hobb when she's feeling spicy
+not bad but lacking flavor. i think the ideal audience is probably a white lady who loves fantasy but mostly just reads mercedes lackey and anne mccaffrey, with maybe a little robin hobb when she's feeling spicy2.5 stars

 Also, I particularly liked how thievery was addressed by the main heroine Lis here.
 A delightful story - a real treat.